queengooborg/PlusTiC-Reforged/README.md

 ## New Tools

 - Katana.
 A fast two-handed weapon that deals increasing damage the more mobs you kill.
 - Laser Gun.
-A ranged weapon that requires durability and energy (Forge, Tesla, RF).
+A ranged weapon that requires durability and energy.

 ## Supported Mods